IN THIS SECTION

 Parent Surveys

-Welcome to the Parent Brag Sheet Corner!
+Welcome to the Parent Highlights & Insight Corner!

 In continuation with our focus on social emotional learning, we want to recognize the importance of your student’s character traits and how it relates to college admissions.
 In recent years, college admissions offices have relayed the importance of character assessment within college admissions.
 (More information about the Making Caring Common Project from Harvard University can be found here.)